 Primary documents

-Primary documents prove your identity with information like your name, photo, and date of birth.
-Common examples include driver's licenses, passports, passport cards, and state IDs.
+Primary documents directly prove your identity, and must include your name, photo, and date of birth.

 Frequently used primary documents